iftechfoundation/ifarchive-admintool/README.md

 The web service maintains a list of users (including administrators).
 This uses a traditional web login process with authentication cookies.
 However, accounts are *not* self-service; each account must be created by an admin with command-line access.

 (We assume that admins have login accounts on the Archive server.
-Other volunteers do not; they can only log in through the web service.)
+Other volunteers do not; their only access is through the web service.)

 The service is built on Python, server-side WSGI, and a whole lot of extremely Web-1.0 HTML forms.
 At present there is no Javascript at all.